Here is a video from the 2018 Archaeology Day

 1.)
 Download our SRAC Public Archaeology form by clicking here and fill it out, you will need to bring this along with your $25 entrance fee to SRAC on the day of the event.

-Please note that the morning shift will be 9 am to 12:30 pm and afternoon shift will be 1pm to 4pm.
-You will need to state which shift you will be able to attend on the sign up form.
+Please note that there will be two shifts will be 9 am and 1 pm each day.
+You will need to state which day you will https://teaoga.wufoo.com/forms/p1vusiq1ux5npf/ be able to attend on the sign up form.
 There are a limited amount of openings, so you will be notified of your status once we have received the information we need.

 Lastly please wear comfortable clothing with comfortable closed toe footwear.
 You will get an SRAC bag with water, etc so there is no need to bring your own water.